nuxt/docs/en/guide/async-data.md

 description: You may want to fetch data and render it on the server-side.
 Nuxt.js adds an `asyncData` method to let you handle async operations before setting the component data.
 ---

 > You may want to fetch data and render it on the server-side.
-Nuxt.js adds an `asyncData` method to let you handle async operations before setting the component data.
+Nuxt.js adds an `asyncData` method to let you handle async operations before initializing the component

-## The asyncData Method
+## The asyncData method

 Sometimes you just want to fetch data and pre-render it on the server without using a store. `asyncData` is called every time before loading the component (**only for pages components**).
-It can be called server-side or before navigating to the corresponding route.
-This method receives [the context](/api/context) as the first argument, you can use it to fetch some data and Nuxt.js will merge it with the component data.
+It will be called server-side and before navigating to the corresponding route on the client side.
+This method receives the [the context](/api/context) as the first argument, which can be used to retrieve data.
+Nuxt.js will automatically merge the returned object with the component data.

 <div class="Alert Alert--orange">